 So let?s take a look at this more closely..

 Firstly a light-year is a measure of distance, so this is a fixed length (since it?s based on SI units), and can be represented by d.
 Secondly we have a value t that represents the time this takes (1 year).
-Finally we have a c that is a representation of the .
+Finally we have a c that is a representation of the speed of light.
 So we take our old d=s*t equation, and juggle it to get s=d/t.
 Then we plug in our variables instead, so we have c=d/t.

-Now this is where we need to look more closely at the problem, since a year is not a length.
+Now this is where we need to look more closely at the problem, since a year is not a standard length.
 Every four years we have an extra day added to cope with some differences in measurement of astronomical (sidereal and solar, I believe) time.
 So in effect we are doing this calculation over four years, but with two differing values of t, t_n for three years and t_l for the leap year.
 This will give us two values of c, c_n for non leap years, and c_l for leap years.

 A quick search of wikipedia shows that d = 9,460,730,472,580,800 metres